andyjamesgreaves/HaukaiRestaurant.github.io/README.md

 # The-Haukai-Restaurant

 The Haukai Restaurant project consists of a web site to attract both local and tourist customers to the restaurant.
-The web site is made up of seven seperate pages:
+The web site is made up of seven seperate pages (6 - visible, 1 - hidden):
 * Home page - welcomes the visitor to the site and has a brief description of what the restaurant is about and has to offer.
 * Contact Us page - introduce the owners and a brief history behind the restaurant.
 * Menu page - shows the full menu contents along with a photo image of the dish.